syncfusion-content/javascript-docs/js/Calculate/Supported-Formulas/Information-Formulas.md

-* match_type specifies how Excel matches looup_value with values in lookup_array.
+* match_type specifies how Excel matches lookup_value with values in lookup_array.
 The default value for this argument is 1.

   <table>